lookie27/jekyll-now/_posts/2020-11-05-Getting-started-with-Alloy.md

 The `one` following each field means that the signature only has one of these fields.

-A thing to remeber here, these fields we defined are a state of our system.
+Note, these fields we defined are a state of our system.
 These states have a relationship with time and we need to represent this.

-###### This might me hard to understand, you need to remeber that we are not writing a program, we are creating a model of and need to model the states and the transitions of our system.
+###### Remember, we are not writing a program, we are creating a model.
+We need to model the states and the transitions of our system.

-To do this, we add the relationship symbol `->` and the thing we have a relationship with `Time`.
+To do this, we add the relationship symbol `->` and have a relationship with `Time`.

 ```
 one sig  App {